International Student Orientation and Registration Program

-All newly enrolled international students will be assessed a mandatory $185 fee for fall orientation services.
+All newly enrolled international students will be assessed a mandatory $185 fee for spring orientation services.
 This amount will be included in the tuition bill.
-A free breakfast is provided Monday through Thursday (and Friday for students signed up for the Saugatuck trip) and a free lunch will be provided Monday, Tuesday and Wednesday.
+A free breakfast and lunch is provided Thursday and Friday.
 Housing and other meals are not included.

 Orientation registration: WMU international orientation registration form.